Executive Council of Australian Jewry: Communal submissions

 One of the roles of ECAJ is to prepare submissions to the government on behalf of the Jewish community.
-This has been on a broad range of topics such as the statutory definition of charity, human rights, freedom of religion and labeling kosher foods.
+This has been on a broad range of topics such as the statutory definition of charity, human rights, freedom of religion, and labelling Kosher foods.

-ECAJ has also taken a stand against child sexual abuse which had a significant presence in the community.
-ECAJ advocated for the return of Malka Leifer from Israel to face abuse allegations, and issued an apology to abuse advocate, Manny Waks, who was abused as a child.
+ECAJ has also taken a stand against child sexual abuse, which had a significant presence in the community.
+ECAJ advocated for the return of Malka Leifer from Israel to face abuse allegations, and issued an apology to abuse advocate Manny Waks, who was abused as a child.

-In 2019, ECAJ called on the government to offer more protections to faith-based hospitals, aged care facilities and housing providers, to allow organisations to continue to preference people of their own faith in service delivery.
-ECAJ co-CEO Peter Wertheim explained one of the relevant issues as follows:
+In 2019, ECAJ called on the government to offer more protections to faith-based hospitals, aged care facilities, and housing providers, to allow organisations to continue to preference people of their own faith in service delivery.

-“Another issue for faith-based hospitals, aged care facilities and accommodation providers is that many of them currently have constitutions which restrict their membership and that of their governing boards and committees wholly or mainly to people of their own faith.

-This is especially important for numerically small faith communities like ours — and also, for example, the Greek Orthodox community.
-If these charitable Jewish service-providers would now be prohibited from restricting their membership and that of their governing boards and committees to Jewish people, they may eventually find themselves with a non-Jewish majority of members or governors who would be free to vote to abandon the organisation’s Jewish ethos and religious practices.

-The new Bill expressly allows faith-based clubs to restrict their membership to people of their own faith but, oddly, there is no equivalent allowance for faith-based hospitals, aged care facilities and accommodation providers.” ('The Religious Discrimination Bill does not do enough to protect Australia’s Jewish community’, ABC Religion & Ethics, 16 January 2020.)

-Anti-Semitism
+Antisemitism

 One of the roles of ECAJ is to monitor antisemitic instances in Australia.
 This includes the unprecedented 60% jump in incidents for 2018 on the back of an increase in 2017.
 This was seen mostly due to a sharp increase in white supremacist activity.
 Another significant rise was recorded in 2019.

-They also strongly objected to the extremist politicians, Pauline Hanson and Malcolm Roberts coming to speak in the Jewish suburbs of Melbourne.
-They were invited by a Jewish extremist Avi Yemini, and many white nationalists were expected at the event, before it was cancelled.
-ECAJ in their statement with the Jewish Community Council of Victoria said that while they "generally support the right of people to express their opinions", they objected to this event going ahead.